-With all the hurricanes today, one cannot help but think about how they would react if they were directly impacted the flooding, tornadoes, or wind damage.
+Interested in learning about developing a disaster recovery plan?
+With all the hurricanes today, one cannot help but think about how they would react if they were directly impacted by the flooding, tornadoes, or wind damage.
 Also, what about fires, accidents, theft, or assault.
-Whether the disaster is natural or man-made, they can be devastating, if not only inconvenient.
-So, what does the leadership of an organization have to do with these disasters and can they improve their disaster plan?
+Whether the disaster is natural or man-made, it can be devastating, if not only inconvenient.
+So, what does the leadership of an organization have to do with these disasters, and can they improve their disaster plan?
 The answer is two-fold.
 First, organizations can be directly impacted if an event occurs at the office.
 Second, employees that are impacted by personal disasters cannot be expected to perform at peak performance.
+Having a well-developed disaster recovery plan is essential.

-Companies impacted in the latest rounds of hurricanes, for example, may have to shut down the office for a period of time due to access issues, flooding or wind damage.
+Companies impacted in the latest rounds of hurricanes, for example, may have to shut down the office for a period of time due to access issues, flooding, or wind damage.
 This impact could be for a day or could last for months.
-After the waters recede and the damage is known, repairs may impact the organization’s ability to provide their products or services.
+After the waters recede and the damage is known, repairs may impact the organization’s ability to provide its products or services.
 This can be financially devastating to a company.
-During disasters, data, inventory or critical equipment can be lost or damaged, all impacting the bottom line.
+During disasters, data, inventory, or critical equipment can be lost or damaged, all impacting the bottom line.

 When employees are impacted, they need to focus on their families and their basic needs.
 Many employees will have similar issues of lost or damaged homes, cars, data, and unfortunately the possibility of an injured family member.
 During and after the disaster, their focus will be on recovery, dealing with their losses.
 Disaster recovery comes with a lot of emotional distress.